 Trending for a few years now, open-plan kitchen design is here to stay.
 The main benefit of open plan kitchens is to create a space that the household can congregate.
 In our busy world today, the kitchen is usually the main space in the home that everyone comes together.
 Open plan kitchens support an easy flow of movement.
 Often an easy option here is to remove a wall and open up the space further.

-If you’re interested in exploring any of these trends or want to chat about what’s best for your space, talk to Tauranga’s renovation specialists at The Renovation Company.
+If you’re interested in exploring any of these trends or want to chat about what’s best for your space, talk to Tauranga’s renovation specialist at The Renovation Company.